roym899/crf_segmentation_tutorial/README.md

 # Fast and Accurate Image Segmentation using Fully Connected Conditional Random Fields

-The tutorial consists of m files.
+This tutorial was created for a course on probabilistic graphical models at KTH.
+Start by reading the tutorial in [tutorial.pdf](tutorial.pdf).
 Only the inference functions as stated in the tutorial have to be implemented.
 A number of Python packages are required for this tutorial.
 Make sure all of them are installed and available in your Python environment (you will need Python >3.7, since I use `dataclass`).

 Versions/Packages used for development and testing:
 ```